HackBerkeley/intro-git/README.md

 1. People realize there is a catastrophic bug (a SEV) in production (real users are experiencing it!
 AHHHH)

-2. A high-priority issue is created
+2. An high-priority issue is created

 3. Someone triages the problem by finding the commit that introduced the bug